 “With our wildlife species, we knew how to do the biology of it, we knew how to bring birds and keep them alive and repopulate these sacred sites, but I wasn’t sure on how to do it in such a way that future generations would honor and respect it.
 In other words, we lost them once, if we bring them back let’s not ever lose them again.”

 The Houma people in Louisiana had been caring for river otters, and the women of the tribe helped bring them back to Iowa.
-And there is currently work to bring back sand hill cranes to Ottawa, Iowa with the help of the Meskwaki Nation.
+And there is currently work to bring back wet crane hire to Ottawa, Iowa with the help of the Meskwaki Nation.

 “We can do the biology as the agency [and] wildlife people.
 I was going to turn that spiritual aspect over to them.
 And hopefully by weaving that in, that somebody will get it, and they’ll read about it and realize that this was pretty important and significant.”